Browser does not support script.

 Compulsory module

-On this module you will gain an understanding of the auditing procedure, along with learning about contemporary issues relating to this practice.
-Whether you aspire to a career as a professional accountant or in industry, commerce, or general management, a sound understanding of the principles underlying auditing is essential.
-You will gain an awareness of issues such as ethical conduct, quality assurance and practice development.
+On this module you will develop your understanding of auditing procedures, as well as investigating contemporary issues in auditing.
+Whether you aspire to a career as a professional accountant in professional practice, industry or commerce, a sound understanding of the principles underlying auditing is essential.
+This knowledge will enhance your wider awareness of issues such as ethical conduct, quality assurance and practice development.

 Credits: 10